americocunhajr/ElectroM/README.md

 <img src="logo/ElectroM.png" width="40%">

-**ElectroM: Electromechanical Dynamic Code**  is an easy-to-run code to simulate the nonlinear dynamics of typical electromechanical system.
+**ElectroM: Electromechanical Dynamic Code**  is a Matlab code to simulate the nonlinear dynamics of typical electromechanical system.
 Two physical-mathematical models are implemented in this package: (i) a full-order model which considers the mutual interaction between electrical and mechanical sub-systems, so that ODE's system is coupled; (ii) a reduced-order model which only considers the influence of the mechanical sub-systems into the electrical one, so that ODE's system is decoupled.
 The implementation follows an educational style, to make its use very intuitive.

-## Software History
+### Software History

 The code was used to the results reported in the following works:
 - *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset, and J. M. Balthazar, On the modeling of nonlinear electromechanical systems, Meccanica, 57:2679-2697, 2022 https://doi.org/10.1007/s11012-022-01542-4*